Kareena Kapoor's Special Song In Salman Khan's Dabangg 3 To Be Way Too Hot & Sizzling?

 Dabangg 3 - Grand Release

-Dabangg 3 is scheduled to hit the theatres on Eid 2020 and expectations ae huge on the movie, The movie will be Salman Khan romancing Sonakshi Sinha once again and might also star Arbaaz Khan's alleged girlfriend Giorgia Andriani in a special role.
-Dabangg 3 might hit the floors on April/May 2019.
+Dabangg 3 is scheduled to hit the theatres on Eid 2020 and expectations are huge from the movie.
+The movie will see Salman Khan romancing Sonakshi Sinha once again and might also star Arbaaz Khan's alleged girlfriend Giorgia Andriani in a special role.
+Dabangg 3 might hit the floors in April/May 2019.

 Most Read: Salman Khan Responsible For Kareena Kapoor's Re-entry & Malaika Arora's Exit From Dabangg 3?